 The algorithm used to order the Transfer Frames is not specified by CCSDS, but shall be defined by project organizations considering factors such as priority, release rate, isochronous timing requirements, etc.

-If there is only one Master Channel on the Physical Channel, then the Virtual Channel Multiplexing Function shall create an OID Transfer Frame to preserve the continuity of the transmitted stream in the event that there are no valid Transfer Frames available for transmission at a release time.
+If there is only one Master Channel on the Physical Channel and when any of the coding schemes defined in references [3], [4], [5] are used, then the Virtual Channel Multiplexing Function shall create an OID Transfer Frame to preserve the continuity of the transmitted stream in the event that there are no valid Transfer Frames available for transmission at a release time.

+NOTE - When any of the coding schemes defined in references [6] and [7] are used, then the Virtual Channel Multiplexing Function does not create an OID Transfer Frame.

 The OID Transfer Frame shall have its VCID set to the reserved value of ‘all ones’.
 It is not required to maintain a Virtual Channel Frame Count for OID Transfer Frames.